 - Execution Environment – Defines what methods and classes are available in a specific platform.

 The fundamental concept that enables such a system is modularity.
 Modularity, simplistically said, is about assuming less.
 Modularity is about keeping things local and not sharing.
 It is hard to be wrong about things you have no knowledge of and make no assumptions about them.
-Therefore, modularity is at the core of the OSGi specifications and embodied in the bundleconcept.
+Therefore, modularity is at the core of the OSGi specifications and embodied in the bundle concept.
 In Java terms, a bundle is a plain old JAR file.
 However, where in standard Java everything in a JAR is completely visible to all other JARs, OSGi hides everything in that JAR unless explicitly exported.
 A bundle that wants to use another JAR must explicitly import the parts it needs.
 By default, there is no sharing.

-The solution to all these issues is the OSGi service registry.
+The solution to all of these issues is simply the OSGi service registry.
 A bundle can create an object and register it with the OSGi service registry under one or more interfaces.
 Other bundles can go to the registry and list all objects that are registered under a specific interfaces or class.
 For example, a bundle provides an implementation of the DocumentBuilder.
 When it gets started, it creates an instance of its DocumentBuilderFactoryImpl class and registers it with the registry under the DocumentBuilderFactory class.
 A bundle that needs a DocumentBuilderFactory can go to the registry and ask for all available services that extend the DocumentBuilderFactory class.
 Even better, a bundle can wait for a specific service to appear and then get a call back.

-We found that the real world is dynamic and many problems are a lot easier to model with dynamic services than static factories.
+We found that the real world is actually dynamic and many problems are a lot easier to model with dynamic services than static factories.
 For example, a Device service could represent a device on the local network.
 If the device goes away, the service representing it is unregistered.
 This way, the availability of the service models the availability of a real world entity.
-This works out very well in, for example, the distributed OSGi model where a service can be withdrawn if the connection to the remote machine is gone.
+This works out very well in, for example, the distributed OSGi model (Remote Services) where a service can be withdrawn if the connection to the remote machine dies.
 It also turns out that the dynamics solve the initialization problem.
 OSGi applications do not require a specific start ordering in their bundles.